Dear newbie school parent,

 You never know when an important note from the teacher has been placed in one, or your child forgot to tell you she’s been invited to a party, and the invitation is languishing in her bag.

 Lots of kindergarten and prep classrooms have a loo or one nearby.
-Make sure your child knows where these are, and also take her to the ones in the playground so she feels confident to use them when she needs to.
-Explain to her that the different pictures on each one indicate if it is the boys’ or the girls’ toilet, as she will be too little to read the signage.
+Make sure your child knows where these are, and also show her where the toilets are in the playground so she feels confident to use them when she needs to.
+Explain to her that the different pictures on each one indicate if it is the boys’ or the girls’ toilet, as she may be too little to read the signage.

 And finally, you might still be holding your heart on that first day, and while I can’t promise you that it won’t break, I can assure you that it will start to mend as time goes on.